080 | Classic Brute-Force Protection: Fail2ban

 - Actions: These are the commands executed when suspicious activity is detected.
 This is where Fail2ban interacts with the firewall to actually block the IP address.

 To temporarily block an IP address, Fail2ban modifies the host’s firewall rules.
-Historically, Fail2ban was closely tied to iptables
+Historically, Fail2ban was closely tied to iptables, but modern Linux distributions increasingly favor nftables.

 Advantages of Fail2ban